AdiD858/ETL_Data_Quality/README.md

 ## 📋 Process Steps

 1. Upload raw data files (CSV/XLSX) to MinIO.
-2. Ingest files using NiFi and manage data flow.
+2. Use Airflow DAG to schedule and orchestrate the validation process.
 3. Run PySpark-based data quality checks.
 4. Store clean data in Parquet format.
-5. Use Airflow DAG to schedule and orchestrate the validation process.
-6. Output validation results to CSV or PostgreSQL.
+5. Output validation results to CSV or PostgreSQL.